Privacy Policy

 Automated decision-making

-Automated decision-making or profiling pursuant to Art.
-22 GDPR does not take place.
+Automated decision-making or profiling as defined in Article 22 GDPR does not take place.

 Changes to our privacy policy

-We reserve the right to adapt or update this privacy policy if necessary, in compliance with applicable data protection regulations.
-In this way, we can adapt them to current legal requirements and take into account changes to our services, e.g. when introducing new services.
+We reserve the right to amend or update this privacy policy as necessary, in compliance with applicable data protection regulations.
+This way we can adapt them to current legal requirements and take into account changes to our services, e.g. during the introduction of new services.
 The current version applies to your visit.